aunz/mwb/doc/cordova.md

 }
 ```

-Codes in __CORDOVA__ block will preserved in cordova build but dead-code-elimnated in brower version
+Codes in __CORDOVA__ block will be preserved in cordova build but dead-code-elimnated in the brower version